bwaddell-lab/Writing-Portfolio-/README.md

 ## Writing Samples

-This portfolio will include a combination of technical and finical copy such as:
+This portfolio will include a combination of technical and finanical copy such as:

 - What Is Investing?
 - How Trading Apps Work